Last Updated: December 5, 2025

 Limitations

-The platform has 80 data providers versus Clay which has with 150+.
-For standard B2B emails and phone numbers I didn’t notice a gap.
+The platform has 80 data providers versus Clay which has 150+.
+For standard B2B emails and phone numbers I didn’t notice a major gap.
 If you need niche data though, like podcast appearances or GitHub activity, or deep technographics, the narrower options might matter.

 Pricing

 Floqer doesn’t publish pricing.
 I had to get on a call with sales to get a quote.
-They said credits cost 20-30% less than competitors per enrichment, but I couldn’t verify that.
+They said credits cost 20-30% less than competitors per enrichment, but I couldn’t independently verify that.

-6. Apollo – Best for All-In-One Platform
+7. Apollo – Best for All-In-One Platform

-Pros: easy to use, has GTM orchestration and engagement, can test everything before paying, supports Hubspot, Pipedrive, Salesforce and many more CRMs
+Pros: Easy to use, has GTM orchestration and engagement, can test everything before paying, supports Hubspot, Pipedrive, Salesforce and many more CRMs

-Cons: more expensive than the other options
+Cons: More expensive than the other options

 Apollo.io goes beyond both Persana and Floqer, and provides everything to you, from prospecting, enrichment, and outreach.
 It’s an all-in-one platform that is meant to replace Clay, signal data providers, and outreach tools.